hackifiery/QuixLang/README.md

-# AILang
+# QuixLang
-AILang is a programming language created completely with AI in python.
-Just a fun little test of what it could do.
-Currently work in progress.
+QuixLang is a simple programming language coded in python.
+Work in progress.